 No. 15 UNC tops Wake Forest to secure ACC title-game spot

+“They’ve really accomplished some amazing things and still have some things left,” UNC coach Mack Brown said.
+“I’ve talked to them for a couple of weeks about not talking about the Coastal (scenarios).
+I didn’t want to back in.

+“I didn’t want somebody to have to lose.
+I didn’t want them looking at somebody losing.
+I wanted us to win, and the guys did that.”

-On the first, Cam'Ron Kelly jumped in front of Hartman's throw over the middle for an interception to set the Tar Heels up near midfield and set up Burnette's go-ahead kick.
+The game-turning play came with the Tar Heels facing a one-point deficit and Wake Forest’s offense pushing across midfield.
+But Cam'Ron Kelly jumped in front of Hartman’s throw over the middle for an interception to set up the drive for Burnette’s go-ahead kick.

-Then, the Tar Heels pressured Hartman into a fourth-down incompletion over the middle with 64 seconds left - a moment that had the Tar Heels players beginning to skip around on the sideline in anticipation.
-The Tar Heels managed to kill the rest of the clock, starting a brief celebration of the program's second trip to the ACC title game and first since 2015 - this one coming under Mack Brown in his second tenure with the school.
+Then, the Tar Heels pressured Hartman into a fourth-down incompletion with 64 seconds left – a moment that had Tar Heels players skipping around the sideline in anticipation.
+The Tar Heels killed the rest of the clock to seal the program’s second trip to the ACC title game and first since 2015 – this one coming with Brown in his second tenure with the school.

 THE TAKEAWAY

-UNC: The Tar Heels arrived on the brink of clinching the division title winner's trip to Charlotte to face No. 12 Clemson for the ACC title on Dec.
-3. The offense had been the driving force behind Maye, who entered the weekend leading the Bowl Subdivision ranks with 31 touchdown passes.
-They had a cushion in the division but took care of any doubt while also improving to 6-0 on the road this season.
+UNC: The offense has led the way all season while the defense has largely struggled for consistency.
+But that unit came up big in key moments here, which also included a fourth-down stop inside its own 10-yard line earlier in the fourth.
+As a result, the Tar Heels improved to 6-0 on the road for the first time in program history and earned a date with No. 12 Clemson for the ACC title in Charlotte on Dec.
+3.

 Wake Forest: The Demon Deacons had pushed to the top 10 of the AP Top 25 before road losses at Syracuse and No. 17 North Carolina State.
 Those losses had featured protection problems for Hartman by surrendering 12 sacks.
-The Demon Deacons also defied one of the principal laws that had helped them build sustained success by struggling with self-inflicted mistakes, namely 11 turnovers in the two games while committing nine penalties for 74 yards in the N.C.
-State loss.
-They avoided most of those issues this time, though Hartman's pick with 4:20 left proved critical.
+The Demon Deacons had committed 11 turnovers in the two games.
+They avoided most of those issues this time, though Hartman’s pick with 4:20 left proved critical as the game’s lone turnover.

 UP NEXT